Bruce R. McConkie: Call to the Seventy

 McConkie, ca. 1946, while a member of the First Council of Seventy.

 McConkie worked for a time as a reporter for the Deseret News.
-While covering the proceedings of LDS general conference on October 6, 1946, McConkie was interviewed by apostle David O. McKay to fill a vacancy in the First Council of the Seventy created by the death of John H. Taylor.
+While covering the proceedings of the LDS Church's general conference on October 6, 1946, McConkie was interviewed by apostle David O. McKay to fill a vacancy in the First Council of the Seventy created by the death of John H. Taylor.
 McConkie's name was presented for a sustaining vote by the membership of the church that same day, and on October 10, he was ordained and set apart by George Albert Smith.
 He served as a member of the First Council of the Seventy for 26 years.

 On June 11, 1961, McConkie was ordained a high priest by Henry D. Moyle of the church's First Presidency.
 This was necessary because of a new policy requiring the First Seven Presidents of Seventy to assist the Quorum of the Twelve Apostles in setting apart stake presidents, stake high councilors, and bishops.